for breakfast you should try a whole wheat waffle with nutella and banana slices!healthy, wholesome, yummy and filling!

 @ F4SHION, thank you for the advice!
 I’ll try to steam it. surely better than just boiled!

 @tightsandsea, thank you too!
 I’ll try to put some carrots in the meat in sauce, or small pieces of veggies in reis or pasta… this salad receipe looks yummy!!
-I should try this for my next lunch ^^posted almost 2 years ago
+I should try this for my next lunch ^^posted about 3 years ago

 hmm, well I can’t give you an exact recipe, but here are a few things that I love making with fruits and vegetables.